 Reinsurance Segment Underwriting Results - Our Reinsurance segment generated \$237.2 million of underwriting income in the first six months of 2007, compared to \$264.9 million in the first six months of 2006, a decrease of \$27.7 million.
 The decrease in underwriting income was primarily due to an increase in net claims and claim expenses of \$20.0 million principally related to Kyrill and flood losses in the U.K. and a decrease in net premiums earned of \$10.7 million.
 In the first six months of 2007, our Reinsurance segment generated a net claims and claim expenses ratio of 32.2%, an underwriting expense ratio of 18.5% and a combined ratio of 50.7%, compared to 27.4%, 18.7% and 46.1%, respectively, in the first six months of 2006.
 Current accident year losses of \$234.6 million were up \$58.1 million from \$176.5 million in the first six months of 2006 due to a higher level of catastrophes occurring in the first six months of 2007, partially offset by lower specialty premiums earned.
-The specialty reinsurance book is reserved using the Bornhuetter-Ferguson actuarial technique which results in lower net claims and claims expenses when earned premium is reduced.
+The specialty reinsurance book is reserved using the Bornhuetter-Ferguson actuarial technique which results in lower net claims and claim expenses when earned premium is reduced.
 In the first six months of 2007 and 2006, we experienced favorable development of \$80.0 million and \$41.9 million, respectively, which was primarily due to reported claims and claim expenses on prior year reserves coming in less than expected in our specialty reinsurance business unit.

 We have entered into joint ventures and specialized quota share cessions of our book of business.
 In accordance with the joint venture and quota share agreements, we are entitled to certain fee income and profit commissions.
 We record these fees and profit commissions as a reduction in acquisition and operating expenses and, accordingly, these fees have reduced our underwriting expense ratios.
 These fees totaled \$11.1 million and \$2.2 million for the first six months of 2007 and 2006, respectively, and resulted in a corresponding decrease to the Reinsurance segment underwriting expense ratio of 2.3% and 0.5% for the first six months of 2007 and 2006, respectively.
 In addition, we are entitled to certain fee income and profit commissions from DaVinci.
-Because the results of DaVinci, and its parent, DaVinciRe, are consolidated in our results of operations, these fees and profit commissions related to these joint ventures and specialized quota share cessions within our Reinsurance segment was \$33.3 million and \$20.7 million for the first six months of 2007 and 2006, respectively.
+Because the results of DaVinci, and its parent, DaVinciRe, are consolidated in our results of operations, these fees and profit commissions are eliminated in our consolidated finan cial statements and are principally reflected in minority interest.
+The net impact of all fees and profit commissions related to these joint ventures and specialized quota share cessions within our Reinsurance segment was \$33.3 million and \$20.7 million for the first six months of 2007 and 2006, respectively.